 - Catchphrase: "Oh, dear!" is her catchphrase, usually followed by a groan.

-- Drama Queen: Rants whenever she's sad.
+- Drama Queen: Rants whenever she's upset or frustrated.

 - Foil: Some Cookie Monster-centric sketches show her as the prim, polite counterpart to his messy and undignified gluttony.

 - Girly Girl: When it comes to Muppets performed by Fran Brill, she's this compared to Zoe's Tomboy (although Prairie doesn't usually exhibit normal stereotypic behaviors of one).